 Finally, there is an ongoing tension for anarchists between understanding ourselves as members of groups and understanding ourselves as individuals.
-U.s. culture exploits both those urges in people, and dissidents in the u.s. tend to prioritize one or the other; e.g. anarcho-individualists vs. anarcho-communists or -syndicalists.
-But really we need to incorporate our needs for both autonomy and membership into how we want to live.
-We all need to develop a more sophisticated understanding of how u.s. culture ture need bolstering (nurturing, wombs, moods, non-linear thinking - all mostly good) and women need bolstering (we deserve better than what we get), it is misleading to conflate the two.
+U.s. culture exploits both Anarcha-feminists reject simple essentialist analysis.
+We know that while characteristics that are assigned to women in this culture need bolstering (nurturing, wombs, moods, nonlinear thinking - all mostly good) and women need bolstering (we deserve better than what we get), it is misleading to conflate the two.
 It is not a matter of deserving better because we have wombs (we don't all have wombs) or because we are nurturers (we are not the only ones who nurture), and so on.